reprappro/Software/README.md

   * pyreadline (not needed on Linux) and
   * wxPython

+Download and install the above (as covered in the 'Installing dependencies' instructions above.
+Start pronterface by running  pronterface.py
-Download and install the above, and start pronterface.py Select the port name you are using from the first drop-down, select your baud rate, and hit connect.
+Select the port name you are using from the first drop-down, select your baud rate, and hit connect.
-Load an STL (see the note on skeinforge below) or GCODE file, and you can upload it to SD or print it directly.
+Load a GCODE file.
+You can upload it to SD or print it directly.
 The "monitor printer" function, when enabled, checks the printer state (temperatures, SD print progress) every 3 seconds.
 The command box recognizes all pronsole commands, but has no tabcompletion.

-If you want to load stl files, you need to put a version of skeinforge (doesn't matter which one) in a folder called "skeinforge".
-The "skeinforge" folder must be in the same folder as pronterface.py

 # USING PRONSOLE